Coronavirus (Covid-19) - guidelines for play

-Singles and doubles play is now allowed.
+Singles and doubles play is now allowed, but you must not arrange to meet and mix with more than 6 people at a time.
 For doubles, agree with your partner who will take the balls down the middle of the court during play to avoid close contact (unless playing with members of your own household).

 Players must provide their own racquets and equipment.
 Please mark your tennis balls so they are easily identified from those on an adjacent court.
-This is particularly important once all 7 courts are in use.
+This is particularly important now that all courts are in use.

 Players should ideally bring a small bottle of hand sanitizer with them and keep it in their pocket or bag for use, particularly when playing doubles or if you decide to share tennis balls.